-A multi-winner rule is a voting method for selecting a fixed-size subset of alternatives, a so-called \emph{committee}.
-More formally, it is a function that given a set of objects, preferences of a population of voters over these objects, and an integer $k$, returns a subset of exactly $k$ objects.
-Multi-winner rules are applicable to problems from and beyond the political domain, for instance to selecting a representative body such as a parliament or university senate~\cite{ccElection, FSST-trends}, to shortlisting candidates (e.g., in a competition)~\cite{barberaNonControversial}, designing search engines~\cite{proprank, dwo-kum-nao-siv:c:rank-aggregation} and other recommendation systems~\cite{owaWinner}, and as mechanisms for locating facilities~\cite{FFG16}.
+A multiwinner rule is a voting method for selecting a fixed-size subset of alternatives, a so-called \emph{committee}.
+More formally, it is a function that---given (i) a set of candidates, (ii) preferences of a population of voters over these candidates, and (iii) an integer $k$---returns a subset of exactly $k$~candidates.
+Multiwinner rules are applicable to problems from and beyond the political domain, for instance for selecting a representative body such as a parliament or university senate~\citep{ccElection, FSST-trends}, shortlisting candidates (e.g., in a competition)~\citep{barberaNonControversial}, designing search engines~\citep{dwo-kum-nao-siv:c:rank-aggregation,proprank}, building recommender systems~\citep{owaWinner}, and as mechanisms for locating facilities~\citep{FFG16}.

-Ideally, a multi-winner rule should select the ``best'' committee, but the suitability of a chosen committee strongly depends on the specific context.
-For instance, if voters are experts (e.g., judges in a sport competition) whose preferences reflect their estimates of the objective qualities of candidates, then the goal is typically to pick $k$ individually best candidates, e.g., those candidates who receive the highest scores from judges.
-Intuitively and somehow simplified, in this and similar scenarios the quality of candidates can be assessed separately, and a suitable multi-winner rule should pick the $k$ best-rated ones.
-On the contrary, if the voters are citizens and the goal is to choose locations for $k$ public facilities (say, hospitals), then our goal is very different: assessing the candidates separately can result in building all the facilities in one densely populated area; yet, it is preferable to spread them in order to ensure that as many citizens as possible have access to \emph{some} facility in their vicinity.
+Ideally, a multiwinner rule should select the ``best'' committee, but the suitability of a chosen committee strongly depends on the specific context.
+For instance, if voters are experts (e.g., judges in a sports competition) whose preferences reflect their estimates of the objective quality of candidates, then the goal is typically to pick $k$ individually best candidates, e.g., those candidates who receive the highest scores from judges.
+Intuitively, in this and similar scenarios, the quality of candidates can be assessed separately, and a suitable multiwinner rule should pick the $k$ best-rated ones.
+On the contrary, if the voters are citizens and the goal is to choose locations for $k$ public facilities (say, hospitals), then our goal is very different: assessing the candidates separately can result in building all the facilities in one densely populated area; yet, it is preferable to spread them to ensure that as many citizens as possible have access to \emph{some} facility in their vicinity.